-- Has the land and/or housing provided following relocation been adequate and of an equal or better quality than the land and/or housing previously occupied?
+- Has the land and/or housing provided following relocation been adequate and of an equal or better quality than the land and/or housing you occupied before the project began?

 - If you were resettled, do you feel that you received adequate compensation for your land, housing, or crops?

-- What options do you have (legal or otherwise) at your disposal in the event that you feel that your right to property or adequate housing has been compromised?
+- What options do you have (legal or otherwise) if you feel that your right to property or adequate housing has been compromised?

 RIGHT TO CULTURE

 Project documentation states that "[c]ultural heritage impacts were assessed during the ESIA via both desktop review and field walkover surveys.
 The project has been designed in such a way as to avoid inundation of any notable cultural heritage features."